Te-Lan/HicEtNunc_analysis/README.md

 # Analytical Report: hic et nunc Dataset (NFT Marketplace)

-*A project from Data Science course in UAL Creative Computing Institute.*
+*A project from Data Science course(IU000132) in UAL Creative Computing Institute.*

 Two analyzing approaches are in this project.